 - Thicken your breastmilk with infant cereal- Studies have found that there is no link between feeding your baby infant cereal and more nighttime sleep.
 If your baby is not ready for infant cereal, it can wreak havoc on his digestive system.
 Also, if done incorrectly, it can be an asphyxiation hazard.

-- Cry-It-Out Inappropriately– Even Dr. Ferber admits that sleep training is worthless without dealing with the heart of the issue.
-If your baby isn’t getting enough to eat during the day, he’ll try to make up for it at night.
+- Cry-It-Out Inappropriately– Even Dr. Ferber admits that sleep training is worthless without knowing the foundations of great newborn sleep.
 If you try to Ferberize when you’re not meeting his real needs, you’re just letting your baby cry alone.

 - Introduce solids too early-Once again, can cause digestive issues and in some cases, increased risk of developing food allergies.

-When your baby first starts sleeping through the night you may want to pump at 2 AM and gradually wean your breast off that feeding.
+When your baby first starts sleeping through the night, you may want to pump at 2 AM.
 Over time, your body should realize that it needs to consolidate your production.
+This will protect your supply until you hit 6 weeks postpartum.

 I hope this article encourages you and helps you realize that it absolutely is possible to get a breastfed baby to sleep through the night quickly.
 Don’t let other people’s misconceptions discourage you from doing what you know is best for you and your baby.

-Try these tips.
-If you’re still having problems getting your baby to sleep through the night, check out a few of my sleep troubleshooting posts below.
+If you try the tips above and are still having problems getting your baby to sleep through the night, check out a few of my sleep troubleshooting posts below.
 They might illuminate some issues that you may not have thought of yet!

 Most of all, I’m here for you.
 Don’t ever hesitate to email me or ask a question in the comments.
 I’m just another mama that has been exactly where you are 🙂